 The Best Eye Creams for Dark Circles

-Levin's Pick: "I love Cetaphil Hydrating Eye Cream as a 'gateway' eye cream that doesn't break your wallet!
-This eye cream focuses on hydration and brightening since a primary concern is dryness and dark circles.
-The eye cream is chock-full of hydrating ingredients including vitamin E, vitamin B3, and my favorite, hyaluronic acid, providing 24-hour hydration.
-It also has brightening ingredients licorice root and grape extract and is gentle enough to be used under the eyes and eyelids."
+"I love Cetaphil Hydrating Eye Cream as a 'gateway' eye cream that doesn't break your wallet!"
+Dr. Levin continues, "This eye cream focuses on hydration and brightening, since a primary concern is dryness and dark circles.
+The eye cream is chock-full of hydrating ingredients, including vitamin E, vitamin B3, and my favorite, hyaluronic acid, providing 24-hour hydration.
+It also has brightening ingredients—licorice root and grape extract—and is gentle enough to be used under the eyes and eyelids."

 "Some dark circles appear that way because of thinning skin and an indentation or trough that appears.
-Individual with this type benefit by using a deep puffing cream at night, which works while you’re sleeping, and then in the morning, as soon as they wake up, applying an eye mask that has been chilling in the refrigerator.
+Individual[s] with this type benefit by using a deep puffing cream at night, which works while you’re sleeping, and then in the morning, as soon as they wake up, applying an eye mask that has been chilling in the refrigerator.
 Oh K!
-Ginseng and Eucalyptus Masks are excellent for this."
+Ginseng and Eucalyptus Masks are excellent for this," Dr. Fusco recommends.

-Engelman's Pick: "For someone who is not ready for the TNS serum for the entire face, I recommend the SkinMedica TNS Eye Repair.
+Dr. Engelman adds, "I recommend the SkinMedica TNS Eye Repair.
 It is designed to repair, nourish, and protect the delicate skin surrounding the eyes.
 Its rich texture supplies plumping moisture with hyaluronic acid in order to diminish dehydration lines and increase radiance and brightness.
 Vitamins A, C, and E provide antioxidant protection as they condition the skin and help to lighten dark under-eye circles.
-Peptides and TNS awaken and brighten the eye area, helping to preserve a youthful appearance."
+Peptides and TNS (Tissue Nutrient Solution) awaken and brighten the eye area, helping to preserve a youthful appearance."

-Levin's Pick: "Revision's Teamine Eye Complex has been a favorite of dermatologists for dark circles for many years.
-It’s formulated with three different antioxidants including vitamin C, green tea extract, and grape seed oil as well as skin brighteners including mica, silica, and titanium dioxide."
+"Revision's Teamine Eye Complex has been a favorite of dermatologists for dark circles for many years," Dr. Levin admits.
+"It’s formulated with three different antioxidants, including vitamin C, green tea extract, and grape seed oil, as well as skin brighteners, including mica, silica, and titanium dioxide."

-Shafer's Pick: "Jack Black De-Puffing and Cooling Gel contains peptides to aggressively target crow's feet and expression lines.
+Dr. Shafer also recommends Jack Black De-Puffing and Cooling Gel, which contain peptides "to aggressively target crow's feet and expression lines.
 Peptides tighten the skin to reduce the sogginess that can contribute to the appearance of darker under-eye circles."